-- 12.1 In the event where one or more Councillors leave a meeting due to a prescribed or declarable conflict of interest in a matter that results in a loss of a quorum for deciding the matter, the council must resolve to: - delegate the consideration and decision on the matter, pursuant to section 257 of the LGA (unless the matter cannot be delegated s, because an Act says it must be decided by resolution of the local government) - defer the matter to a later meeting - not decide the matter and take no further action in relation to the matter (unless the LGA or another Act provides that the local government must decide the matter). - 12.2 The local government may by resolution delegate a power under section 257 of the LGA to: - the mayor or CEO - a standing committee, or joint committee of the local government - the chairperson of a standing committee or joint standing committee of the local government - another local government for a joint government activity
+- 12.1 In the event where one or more Councillors leave a meeting due to a prescribed or declarable conflict of interest in a matter that results in a loss of a quorum for deciding the matter, the council must resolve to: - delegate the consideration and decision on the matter, pursuant to section 257 of the LGA - defer the matter to a later meeting - not decide the matter and take no further action in relation to the matter. - 12.2 All Councillors including the conflicted Councillors, may participate in deciding to delegate or defer a matter.

-- 12.3 The council must not delegate a decision to an entity if the entity, or a majority being at least half of its members, has a prescribed or declarable conflict of interest in the matter. - 12.4 The local government may only delegate a power to make a decision about a councillor's conduct under section 150AG of the LGA pursuant to section 257(2) of the LGA, to: - the mayor - a standing committee - 12.5 If the matter cannot be delegated under an Act, the council should seek ministerial approval for the Councillors to be able to consider and vote on the matter, subject to any conditions the Minister may impose.
+- The council must not delegate a decision to an entity if the entity, or a majority being at least half of its members, has a prescribed or declarable conflict of interest in the matter. - If the matter cannot be delegated under an Act, the council should seek ministerial approval for the Councillors to be able to consider and vote on the matter, subject to any conditions the Minister may impose.